| 2025–26 season | ||||

 Fifteen Arsenal players (excluding players who were loaned out) were named in their respective countries' senior squads for international fixtures in October: Rice, Saka, Lewis-Skelly and Eze (England); Raya, Zubimendi and Merino (Spain); Gabriel Magalhães and Martinelli (Brazil); Gyökeres (Sweden); Trossard (Belgium); Calafiori (Italy); Timber (Netherlands); Saliba (France); and Nørgaard (Denmark).[100]

 With the conclusion of the international break, Arsenal traveled toCraven Cottage on 18 October to faceFulham in the league.
-A goal fromLeandro Trossard in the second period gave the Gunners a 1–0 victory.[101]
-On 21 October, Arsenal returned to the Emirates, hosting SpanishLa Liga giantsAtlético Madrid in the Champions League.
+A goal fromLeandro Trossard in the second half gave the Gunners a 1–0 victory.[101]
+On 21 October, Arsenal returned to the Emirates to host SpanishLa Liga giantsAtlético Madrid in the Champions League.
 Goals from Gabriel, Martinelli, and a brace from Gyökeres handed the Gunners a 4–0 win over the visitors.
 This triumph meant Arsenal had amassed 9 points from a possible 9 in theleague phase, placing them fourth in the league standings.[102]

 The Gunners started the month with a 0–2 away win against newly promoted sideBurnley on 1 November, with two headers in the first half from Gyökeres and Rice.
 Trossard made his 100th appearance in the league for Arsenal, having already done so atBrighton & Hove Albion.[106]